AnujLandge/PRODIGY_WD_01/README.md

 ## Responsive Landing Page

-A modern responsive landing page built using HTML, CSS, and JavaScript.
+A modern responsive landing page built using HTML, CSS, and JavaScript as part of the Prodigy InfoTech Web Development Internship.

 ## Features

 - Fixed navigation menu
-- Navigation changes style on scroll
+- Navigation style changes on scroll
 - Hover effects on menu items
 - Responsive design for desktop, tablet, and mobile
 - Smooth scrolling